MohamedAlsadig/Kiwi/README.md

-# Kiwi
+# Kiwi progamming language

-.لغة برمجية جاهزة للتطوير للعرب
+  //
+  *All rights reserved to the Arabs.
+  //

+ < Thanks >.